statpascal/emul99/readme.txt

 One can store multiple programs and/or data files in an output WAV file; they have to be loaded again in the same order.

-There is no attempt to reconstruct recordings from old cassette tapes - the simulator will consider any input exceeding the ReadThreshold (see tape.pas) as a toggle of the cassette input.
+There is no attempt to reconstruct bad recordings from old cassette tapes - the simulator will consider any input exceeding the ReadThreshold (see tape.pas) as a toggle of the cassette input.

 Implementation Notes

-The implementation is rather concise (about 5.000 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
+The implementation is rather concise (about 5000 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
 For example, one can set a sampling rate of 223722 with the SDL and implement sound output as the attenuator weighted sum of the toggling tone generators.